hydroserver2/hydroserver/docs/deployment/data-management-app-deployment.md

 ## S3 Bucket Setup

-The Data Management app repository is placed in an S3 bucket, serving as the source for a CloudFront distribution.
+The Data Management App repository is placed in an S3 bucket, serving as the source for a CloudFront distribution.
 Access the AWS Console, navigate to the Amazon S3 service dashboard, and click "Create Bucket."
 Name the bucket appropriately for the frontend distribution and follow default settings, ensuring public access is blocked.

 Once the bucket is created, select it and click "Upload" → "Add Files."
 Navigate to the "dist" folder within the local frontend repository and upload its contents.
 Note: Upload only the contents of "dist," not the "dist" folder itself.

 ## CloudFront Distribution Setup

-Use CloudFront to serve the HydroServer Data Management app from the S3 bucket.
+Use CloudFront to serve the HydroServer Data Management App from the S3 bucket.
 Before setting up the distribution, you need to create an SPA routing function for Vue to function correctly.
 In the AWS Console, go to the CloudFront service dashboard, select "Functions," and click "Create function."
 Name the function "spa-routing" and paste the provided code block into the "Function code" section.
 Click "Save Changes."

 ```javascript
 function handler(event) {